anucc/metatone-analysis/README.md

     analysis script and contains flux and entropy measures on the transition matrices of each performance.
 - legacy analysis scripts are in `R`

+## Jupyter Notebooks

+Some jupyter notebooks in the top level of the repository (e.g., `generate_metatone_tinyperf_corpus_differential.ipynb`) are used to transform the corpus data and use for other projects.